| | | |

 • adding raw apple cider vinegar to the broth (optional)

-• use enough water to barely cover the bones
+• use enough water to cover the bones barely

 • create a gelatinous product by adding poultry feet and/or trotters